Apprehended Violence Orders in New South Wales

 How do I apply for an Apprehended Violence Order in New South Wales?

-To apply for an AVO you can contact NSW police to make an application on your behalf.
-If they fear for your safety the police will make a provisional order (which is temporary) until the matter can be dealt with in a court.
+If the police fear for a person’s safety they will make a provisional order (which is temporary) until the matter can be dealt with in a court.
 Provisional orders are made in circumstances where domestic violence has been reported and the person is in need of urgent protection.
 Provisional orders do not need to be made by a court.

 In some circumstances, the police are obliged to make an application for a provisional ADVO.
 These are situations when a police officer suspects that a domestic violence or stalking offence has been committed.